 Parents of murder victim want killer spared from execution

-This undated photo provided by the Texas Department of Criminal Justice shows death row inmate Paul Storey.
-The parents of a North Texas man shot to death by Storey during a robbery in 2006 believe his execution set for April 12 should be called off and the death row prisoner be locked up for life with no possibility of parole.
+The parents of a North Texas man shot to death during a robbery in 2006 believe the execution of their son's killer set for next month should be called off and the death row prisoner be locked up for life with no possibility of parole.

 Add your comments below